UtrechtUniversity/ricgraph/docs/ricgraph_comparison.md

 Ricgraph is easy to extend: the code is concise and can be found on GitHub.
-Also, it is possible to traverse the graph that has been constructed, either with Neo4j Bloom or with Ricgraph explorer, or with any other visualizer or explorer that someone builds.
+Also, it is possible to traverse the graph that has been constructed, either with Neo4j Bloom or with Ricgraph Explorer, or with any other visualizer or explorer that someone builds.
-Also, Ricgraph can contain any field (entity) by changing the Ricgraph initialization file, creating a harvest script to fill this field, and modifying Ricgraph explorer to show this field.
+Also, Ricgraph can contain any field (entity) by changing the Ricgraph initialization file, creating a harvest script to fill this field, and modifying Ricgraph Explorer to show this field.

 ### Return to main README.md file